OpenDominion/OpenDominion/structure.md

 ## Entities / Models

 I'm going the classical MVC approach and throw all these entities below as Eloquent models into an app/Models directory.
-I haven't quite grasped yet on how to do it differently (with Domain-Driven Design, probably?), so I'll stick to this solution which is comfortable with me.
+I haven't quite grasped yet on how to do it differently (with Domain-Driven Design, probably?), so I'll stick to this solution which is comfortable to me.

 - **User**
 *This is the entity representation of the human playing the game.
 Contains authorization data like login credentials and a public dispay name.*